 If the investor has a 5% stake in their company, however, they will be forced to take those tax-deferred withdrawals.

 401(k) Early Retirement Strategies You Can Use to Tap into Your Assets Early

 1. Make Substantially Equal Periodic Withdrawals

-2. Rollover Your 401(k) to a Roth IRA
+2. Roll Over Your 401(k) to a Roth IRA

-You can convert your 401(k) balance to a Roth IRA and then, withdraw the money penalty-free.
-However, you can only tap into these funds 5 years after you roll them over.
+An investor can convert their 401(k) balance to a Roth IRA, then withdraw the money penalty-free.
+Note though, investors can only tap into these funds five years after they roll them over.